kastnerc/totokos-backend/README.md

 ### GET

 The get request is the most popular and least impactful request a user can make the database undergo.
-It fecthes information from around the database, and writes it on-screen for the user to read.
+It fetches information from around the database and writes it on-screen for the user to read.

-As exaple, here is the ingredient's get request:
+As example, here is the ingredient's get request:

 ![Screenshot 2024-11-15 234650](https://github.com/user-attachments/assets/1dce0831-c2ef-47d4-83c3-b75810c6ffae)